vuejs/docs/src/guide/reactivity.md

 If you put the number two in the first cell, and the number 3 in the second and asked for the SUM, the spreadsheet would give it to you.
 No surprises there.
 But if you update that first number, the SUM automagically updates too!

-JavaScript doesn’t usually work like this-- If we were to write something comparable in JavaScript:
+JavaScript doesn’t usually work like this -- If we were to write something comparable in JavaScript:

 ```js
 var val1 = 2